feecat/OpenSML/README.md

 Open Sources SoftMotion Light For CiA402 Servo Drivers

 Tips:
-[Here you can found .library file](https://github.com/feecat/OpenSML/issues/2#issuecomment-771620326) for codesys and beckhoff, you can just import and test it, Thanks elconfa.
+Library file for CODESYS and TwinCAT3, Quadratic velocity ramp calc we used [Struckig](https://github.com/stefanbesler/struckig) Library.
-There is suggest to read [keba servoone usermanual](https://www.lti-motion.com/fileadmin/lti-motion/downloads/03-Geraetedokumentationen/ServoOne/Option1-Kommunikation/SO_UserM_EtherCAT-CANopen_2020-04_EN.pdf) to get more information about cia402.
+There is suggest to read [keba servoone usermanual](https://support.keba.com/cds/online/#doc/01-SOCANOPETHCAT-bh-en/01-SOCANOPETHCAT-bh-en) to get more information about cia402.
 And if you have any questions please feel free to push your issues.

 ## Why

-codesys is the best plc programming platform.
+Codesys is the best PLC programming platform.
 With the Raspberry Pi, you can get an advanced plc programming environment at a very low price.
 However, the softmotion license was canceled in the latest version of codesys for raspberry pi. (> 3.5.14.40, which means Raspberry Pi 4 must pay to get a softmotion license)

 The motion control used by most customers is very simple and does not involve interpolation motion.